Mike-Veilleux/Fusion360-Plugin-TabJoint-LivingHinge/README.md

 ## Install

-This repository is the actual file and folder structure necessary for installation.
+This repository represent the file and folder structure necessary for installation.
 Just copy the folder on your machine in the Fusion plugin folder and its done!

 **Windows**
 ```